Most reliable washing machine brands

 Common washing machine problems

-This year we’ve heard from more than 2,000 of you about annoyances with your washers, such as odd smells coming from the drum, unusually noisy machines and damage to clothing.
+We surveyed more than 2,000 of you about the most common faults and problems with washing machines, such as odd smells coming from the drum, unusually noisy machines and damage to clothing.
 You've also reported serious faults that stop you using your washing machine, such as broken motors.

 The most common washing machine problems are:

 - Mould 8%

 To solve these problems, watch our video guides showing you how to deal with the most likely causes:

 - If your washing machine is wobbling, you'll want to watch our video on excessively loud washing machines.

 - Banish smells and mould with our video on fixing a smelly washing machine.